The Three Graces 💚 Palermo

 Whore of Babylon, by William Blake, 1809

 “For two thousand years we built our ideas on the borrowed foundation of Jewish law and culture, imagining that divine commands came down to us from Mount Sinai and from the blue sky above.
-And yet our most basic concepts — 60 seconds in a minute, sixty minutes in an hour, 360 degrees in a circle — appear to come from the Mesopotamians.
-Yet we act as if the Hebrews, the Greeks, and the Romans invented everything.”
+Yet our most basic concepts — writing, laws, numbers, 60 seconds in a minute, sixty minutes in an hour, 360 degrees in a circle — come from the Mesopotamians.
+And yet even today we still teach that the Hebrews, Greeks, and Romans invented everything.”

 Half of his students felt that Dr. Kent was belabouring his point, a point they didn’t fully grasp yet didn’t fully want to.
 Some of them, horrified by the recent killings in the Charlie Hebdo office in Paris, and by the truck driven into the July 14 crowds in Nice, felt they had nothing to learn from desert terrorists, no matter how outdated their language might be.
 Others were curious about where all of this was going.
 Dr. Kent noticed one pretty blonde in particular.
 She was sitting in the third row.
 Her large breasts were rising and falling, slowly and deeply.
 He locked his eyes on hers as on the pole star in a tempest.

-He didn’t want to lose his students in the first class.
+Tarnar didn’t want to lose his students in the first class.
 He was sure they could follow his train of thought.
 They so desperately needed to know that they weren’t the great power that they imagined.
 Humans!
-Once they were taken over by the Baulians, they would still need to wake up to the true dimensions of the Kraslika.
 But who was ready to hear what he had to say?
 Baby steps, baby steps.
 He was sure that at least some of them could follow his train of thought if he gave them some idea where the terminal was.

 “One of the biggest differences between the United States and Canada is that the US has a set of principles that they think about in much the same way they think about the Ten Commandments.
 Canada, on the other hand, has altered its constitution on a regular basis.
 The last time was in 1982.
 Canadians are a practical people, perhaps even a pedestrian people.
 One might say that Canadians lack the imagination required to turn politics into religion.
 But they are also, relative to the Americans, a liberal people — that is, in the terms of John Stuart Mill, who argues that culture needs a centre, yet that centre can shift.”